SimonHegele/UTRpy/README.md

 options:
-  -h, --help            show this help message and exit -pp , --pinky_promise
+  -h, --help            show this help message and exit

+Transcript matching:
-                        Pinky promise that gff_prediction is a correctly formatted GFF3-file -m , --match          What exons of predicted transcripts to match [choices: ends, all] [default: all] -ks, --know_strand    Use only transcripts where the strand is known -me , --max_exon_length
+  -m, --match           What exons of predicted transcripts to match [choices: ends, all] [default: all] -ks, --know_strand    Use only transcripts where the strand is known -me, --max_exon_length
+                        Don't use assembled transcripts with exons longer than this [default: 20000]

+UTR-variant selection:
-                        Don't use assembled transcripts with exons longer than this [default: 20000] -s , --select         How to select UTR-variants if there are multiple [choices: shortest, longest, all] [default: all] -k , --keep           Keep the original transcript instead of deleting them -t , --tmpdir         Temporary directory
+  -s, --select          How to select UTR-variants if there are multiple [choices: shortest, longest, all] [default: all] -k, --keep            Keep the original transcript instead of deleting them

+Others:
-  -p , --processes      Number of parallel processes to use [Default:4] -l , --log_level      [default: info]
+  -p, --processes       Number of parallel processes to use [Default:4] -pp, --pinky_promise
+                        Pinky promise that prediction is correct (Will fix it otherwise) -tmp, --tmpdir        Temporary directory
+  -l, --log_level       [default: info]
 ```

 ## 3 UTRpy workflow